omise/omise-android/README.md

 ## ProGuard rules

-If you enable ProGuard, then add these rules to your ProGuard file.
+If you enable ProGuard, then add these rules to your ProGuard file and apply any missing rules that your IDE notifies you about.

 ```ProGuard
 -dontwarn okio.**